WeRockStar/airflow-lab/docs/chapter-04/README.md

 # Write Second DAGs with Multiple Operators

+In this chapter, you will learn how to create your second DAGs with multiple operators.

 ## 1. Create a new DAG

 Create a `second_dag.py` file in the `dags` folder